 Share it

-We are looking for an enthusiastic full-time or part-time Teacher of English with excellent knowledge and relevant teaching qualifications to join our team and deliver high-quality teaching.
+We are looking for an enthusiastic full-time Teacher of Design and Technology with relevant teaching qualifications and excellent ICT skills including CAD/CAM to join our team and deliver high-quality teaching.
 The successful candidate will have a clear vision of how they can inspire students, raising their aspirations and achievement.
+You would get the opportunity to teach KS3 and GCSE exam board specifications with any support you may need.

-Please contact Jo Webber (Head of English Department) if you would like to discuss this role further or visit the school: jwebber@cottesloe.bucks.sch.uk
+Please contact James Poote (Head of Design and Technology) if you would like to discuss this role further or visit the school: jpoote@cottesloe.bucks.sch.uk

 Candidate Information Booklet Job Description Application Form

-Please contact John Brawn (Head of Maths Department) if you would like to discuss this role further or visit the school: jbrawn@cottesloe.bucks.sch.uk
+Please contact Simon Clawson (Head of Computing & ICT) if you would like to discuss this role further or visit the school: sclawson@cottesloe.bucks.sch.uk.
+We will review applications on receipt.

 Candidate Information Booklet Job Description Application Form